t4n6a1ka/phantomJsWithAwsLambda/README.md

     if node_modules does not exists then read it from the root of the package which will be setup for lambda

 ## Needs to improve
+1. Need to try with a bigger dataset.
-1. Time taken to generate SVG is now roughly around 20 ms. Need to try to have Phantomjs running as a background service or server.
+2. Need to try to have Phantomjs running as a background service or server.
 Maybe not using Lambda and using ec2 instead would be a better approach for this?
-Currently we have to wait atleast 20 seconds to get the entire svg that is generated.
+3. Using the cluster api of node and making sure clustering is taking place irrespective of whether its on AWS Lambda or AWS EC2.

+Here's the output of "time node run.js": real	0m11.392s user	0m0.758s sys	0m0.193s